jepugs/Fn/README.md

 **Fn** is a programming language which I am currently making for myself.

-Language documentation is provided in the file lang-spec.org (in Emacs org-mode format).
+Language documentation is provided in the file fn-manual.org (in Emacs org-mode format).
 Documentation is a work in progress.

 The rest of this README contains dubious claims about upcoming features, disorganized notes about development status, and instructions for building Fn.

 ## About Fn

-Fn is a highly idiosyncratic language consisting of ideas I've taken from other popular languages, plus a bunch of syntactic conveniences and an object model of my own contrivance.
-The most prominent influences present in Fn are Common Lisp and Python, although there are also ideas taken from Clojure, Haskell, Lua, and Javascript.

-Fn has the following primary goals:
-- **Dynamic Functional Programming** - Make a dynamically typed programming language suitable for functional programming.
-This gives the expressive power of functional programming without the burden of mandatory type annotations.
+Fn is a dynamically typed functional programming language in the Lisp family.
+This is not a toy language.
+It's meant to be used, if only by me.
+Fn is very much a work in progress.
+While the language is fully implemented, a great deal of work still remains in writing tests, developing the standard library, and improving error generation.

+The key features of Fn are:
+- **It's Mostly Functional** - Fn aims to be an excellent building material for functional programs.
+Global variables are immutable, as are lists and strings.
+  However, Fn provides mutable tables, as well as allowing functions to store state via variable capture.
+The result is a language suited for functional programming which doesn't fight you when you need to make an exception.
-- **Functional Programming in 2 Minutes or Less** - Unlike many functional programming languages, Fn is meant for general utility scripting as opposed to just application development.
-I want it to be easy to write and run Fn code without having to set up a project and a build system first.
+- **It's Lightweight** - Fn is meant for general utility scripting as well as application development.
+It's easy to write and run Fn code without having to set up a project and a build system first.
-- **Modernize Lisp** - Listen, you know those Lisp fellas must've been onto *something*, what with all the hullabaloo.
-I've tried to make a very convenient, modern language from a Lisp base, including preserving the venerated macro system from Common Lisp.
-I think it's got heart.
+- **It's Dynamically Typed** - Dynamic typing allows expressive data representations and intuitive runtime polymorphism.
-- **Good code management** - Fn's system of packages and namespaces makes it easy to include dependencies both external and internal, while requiring very little configuration.
+- **It's Modular** - Fn's system of packages and namespaces makes it easy to include dependencies both external and internal, while requiring very little configuration.
-- **Portability** - Building Fn depends only on a C++17 compiler and the standard library.
-Future versions will run on Linux and POSIX-compliant OSes, Windows, and I'm even gonna try to get it going on bare metal (on some ARM MCUs)!
+- **It's Lispy** - You know those Lisp fellas must've been onto *something*, what with all the hullabaloo.
+Fn uses the classic parenthesized syntax from Lisp, and preserves the venerated macro system from Common Lisp.

 Anyway, for all the marketing copy above, I'm really just making a programming language for myself.
 It'd be cool if someone else liked it though!